best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_sphinx_documentation.md

 ## Writing in reStructuredText

-[Sphinx provides good documentation on writing in ReST][sphinx-rst] — we would highly recommend reading that for guidance.
+[Sphinx provides good documentation on writing in ReST][sphinx-rest] — we would highly recommend reading that for guidance.
 We will cover automatically creating docstrings in the next subsection.